INSTRUCTIONS FOR AUTHORS

 SUBMISSION GUIDELINES

-While papers should emphasise completed or well-advanced ongoing research rather than intended work, submissions describing a small, focused contribution or work in progress showing promising results are also invited.
-The papers should indicate clearly the state of completion of the reported results.
+While papers should emphasise completed or well-advanced ongoing research rather than intended work, submissions describing a small, focused contribution or work in progress with promising results are also invited.
+Papers should clearly indicate the state of completion of the reported results.

-The submissions will be judged on correctness, originality, technical strength, significance, meaningful comparison, thoroughness, contributions to research resources, relevance to the conference and interest to the attendees.
+Submissions will be judged on correctness, originality, technical strength, significance, meaningful comparison, thoroughness, contributions to research resources, relevance to the conference, and interest to attendees.

-Reviewing will be evaluated using a double-blind reviewing procedure.
+Reviewing will use a double-blind procedure.
 Each submission will be reviewed by at least two anonymous reviewers.

-The original submissions should be appropriately anonymised: they must not include authors’ names and affiliations, or the acknowledgments section.
-Self-references revealing the authors’ identities must be avoided.
-For example, instead of “We previously showed (XYZ, 2023) …” please use “XYZ previously showed (XYZ, 2023) …”.
+Original submissions must be properly anonymised: they must not include authors’ names, affiliations, or acknowledgements.
+Self-references that could reveal the authors’ identities must be avoided.
+For example, instead of “We previously showed (XYZ, 2023) …”, write “XYZ previously showed (XYZ, 2023) …”.

-The submissions should avoid links to non-anonymised repositories: the code should be either submitted as supplementary material, or as a link to an anonymised repository.
-Authors should also ensure that identifying meta-information is removed from all the files submitted for review.
+Submissions should avoid links to non-anonymised repositories; code should be submitted as a link to an anonymised repository.
+Authors must ensure that identifying meta-information is removed from all files submitted for review.
 Papers that do not conform to these requirements will be rejected without review.

 All accepted papers will be included in the Conference Proceedings.